gvangool/ghetto-backup/README.rst

 Backup to git
 -------------
 This ties it all together.
-It will create a backup of the MySQl databases copy all the paths to the ``$BACKUP_DIR``, commit it to git and push those to the remote repository.
+It will create a backup of the MySQL & PostgreSQL databases, copy all the paths to the ``$BACKUP_DIR``, commit it to git and push those to the remote repository.

 Usage::

-  BACKUP_DIR="~/backups/" sudo ./backup_to_git.sh ~/project/my_website/uploads ~/project/web2/media/
+  BACKUP_DIR="~/backups/" ./backup_to_git.sh ~/project/my_website/uploads ~/project/web2/media/

 Usage
 -----